siffiejoe/lua-amalg/README.md

 Lua code) unmodified.
 Note that binary Lua code may be larger than Lua source code, especially when encoded in Lua's decimal escape notation.
 Binary Lua code is also platform dependent.
 It may or may not load faster than regular Lua source code.
+It might make sense to additionally precompile the entire amalgamated result using `luac` because you otherwise still depend on Lua source code lexer and parser, and compressed/binary code in the amalgamated script is bigger than it needs to be because of the Lua decimal escape notation.

 ###                        luasrcdiet Plugin                       ###